stephanendri/stephanendri.github.io/_research/Nonlinear.md

   * In an asset pricing involving the identification of an SDF that prices the CS of stocks.

-## Findings

-* For different fixed cross-sections of returns, the nonlinear SDF consistently outperforms the linear specification;
- * For the FF25P: 65% versus 49%
- * For the 50 anomalies:  55% versus 22%

-* Nonlinear SDF requires less factors.
- * For the 50 anomalies:  5 factors versus 15-20 factors

 ## Methodology

 * Let $ r_{t}=( r_{1,t},..., r_{N,t})'$ be the vector of excess returns of N portfolios, t=1,...,T